luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 ***************************

 To get accurate short-range depth, you'd first need to follow :ref:`3.
 Improving depth accuracy` steps.
-For most normal FOV OV9282 OAK-D* cameras, you'd want to have object/scene about 70cm away from the camera, where you'd get below 2% error (with good :ref:`Scene Texture`), so ± 1.5cm error.
+For most normal-FOV, OV9282 OAK-D* cameras, you'd want to have object/scene about 70cm away from the camera, where you'd get below 2% error (with good :ref:`Scene Texture`), so ± 1.5cm error.

 But how to get an even better depth accuracy, eg. **sub-cm stereo depth accuracy**?
-As we have learned at :Ref:`How baseline distance and focal length affect depth`, we would want to have closer baseline distance and/or narrower FOV lenses.
+As we have learned at :Ref:`How baseline distance and focal length affect depth`, we would want to have a closer baseline distance and/or narrower FOV lenses.

-That's why, for short range depth perception, **we suggest using** `OAK-D SR <https://docs.luxonis.com/projects/hardware/en/latest/pages/OAK-D-SR.html>`__, which has 2 cm baseline distance, 800P resolution, and is ideal for depth sensing of up to 1 meter.
+That's why for the short range depth perception **we suggest using** `OAK-D SR <https://docs.luxonis.com/projects/hardware/en/latest/pages/OAK-D-SR.html>`__, which has 2 cm baseline distance, 800P resolution, and is ideal for depth sensing of up to 1 meter.

 Going back to :ref:`Depth from disparity`, minimal depth perception (**MinZ**) is defined by the following formula, where disparity is 95 pixels